harishahe04/Face-Detection/README.md

 ## Tutorials

-The basic intuition behind the classifiers can be understood from the bellow links:
+The basic intuition behind the classifiers can be understood from the below links:
 ##### HAAR Cascade

 https://towardsdatascience.com/face-detection-with-haar-cascade-727f68dafd08